TheSnakeFang/fangstastic-blog/content/blog/2021-05-19_Affirmative-Action-From-an-Asian-American-Perspective/index.md

 ---
 title: Affirmative Action From an Asian American Perspective
-subtitle: An attempt at a nuanced understanding of race in college admissions
+subheading: An attempt at a nuanced understanding of race in college admissions
 description: 'I followed the proceedings of Students for Fair Admissions v.
 Harvard in October of last year and remember feeling worried — I would submit my college applications in just two months…'
 date: '2021-05-19T22:57:15.825Z'
 template: post